Teatro San Cassiano: The reimagination and reconstruction project

 The ongoing project to reconstruct the Teatro San Cassiano of 1637 in Venice has been conceived, directed and financed by Paul Atkin, founder and CEO of the Teatro San Cassiano Group Ltd. The project was first devised by Atkin in 1999, but research into the feasibility of rebuilding the original theatre of 1637 in Venice began in earnest in April 2015.
 This led to the incorporation of the Teatro San Cassiano Group in early May 2017 (near the anniversary of the libretto of L’Andromeda, whose dedication is dated 6 May 1637) and the official launch of the project in June 2019 through an international conference, an exhibition and a concluding concert held in Venice: ‘Teatro San Cassiano: need, solution, opportunity’.
 The project has received the formal support of the Comune of Venice.
 The Teatro San Cassiano Group has announced that a preferred site has been identified and that the appropriate technical-architectural studies are in process.

-In 2018, on the basis of the various archival data summarised above, Stefano Patuzzi (the Director of Research for the Teatro San Cassiano Group Ltd) prepared a table (in Venetian feet and inches, with related conversions in centimetres) of the measurements of both the ‘old’ and the ‘new’ Teatro San Cassiano.
-Using this data, Atkin and Patuzzi then collaborated closely with Jon Greenfield (Hamson Barron Smith and the reconstruction architect of the Sam Wanamaker Playhouse, London) to produce the first ever historically informed architectural plans for the theatre of 1637.
-These later formed the precise criteria for 2D and 3D renderings of the theatre, as well as wooden models and CGI reimaginations of the original theatre (again, for the first time in history).
-The data provided by the quantified measurements of the plot of land for the original site, the total number of 153 boxes, the precise measurements of the boxes and the stage recorded by Bognolo for the 'Teatro di S. Cassan vecchio' (thus dating back to 1696 or further to 1670) are all perfectly compatible with one another and further confirm the possibility that, since 1637, the general structure of the theatre was precisely five tiers with a total of 153 boxes, as attested in the notarial document of 1657 more veneto.

-Moreover, these solutions evidently capitalise on the commercial possibilities dictated by the size of the original plot of land: the clear aim of such a public theatre being to maximise the number of boxes (both vertically, in terms of the number of tiers, and horizontally with regards the width and depth of the boxes) with the ultimate goal and financial reality of optimising the commercial return.
-It is therefore as evident in 1637, as it would be today, that it was a question of creating as many boxes as possible so as to maximise revenue via the sale of as many entrance tickets as possible.